utlib/collections-uoft/README.md

 This Github repository contains public Collections U of T metadata templates and work flow documentation to support University of Toronto staff in using Collections U of T.

-[Collections U of T](https://collections.library.utoronto.ca) is the  University of Toronto Libraries' repository for digitized rare materials and archives image collections.
+[Collections U of T](https://collections.library.utoronto.ca) is the  University of Toronto Libraries' repository for digitized special collections and archives.
 Collections U of T delivers image collections through the [International Image Interoperability Framework (IIIF)](https://iiif.io/) and standard metadata formats.

 Collections U of T provides service users: